 Non load-bearing (free-standing) walls, wall panels, partitions, retaining walls, etc.. can also be transformed into facade gardens, but the approach will be slightly different than the usual facade greening.
 This begins with the question of whether or not you want to cover the entire wall up to the wall coping, and whether the greenery shall be overhanging, etc..
-In this section, we give examples of wall greening, from historical garden walls to modern retaining walls and sound barriers.
-You can find supplementary information under supporting/retaining walls, dry masonry, and gabions.
+Here you'll find examples of this type of wall greening, from historical garden walls to modern retaining walls and sound barriers.
+More about this topic under supporting/retaining walls, dry masonry, and gabions.

 This is the classic way of wall greening!
 Espaliers are trees that are given a strict shape to optimise space.
 In cooler areas of Central Europe, many plants love the stored warmth of a protective wall.
 They were traditionally planted at the foot of a stone wall, as the heat stored by the stones allows the fruit to ripen better.
 In the Baroque period, wall gardens with "talut walls" (free-standing roofed walls) were specially created to produce trellis fruits.
 Wooden trellises and horizontally spanned wire arrangements were also used; the latter inspired our cable system 8010.

-When mounting into natural stone masonry or brick, keep a 20cm distance from all edges to prevent cracking.
-For more information, refer to the manual on 'drilling work for climbing aids'.
-Even in the range of 25 – 40cm spacing on such walls, mounting should be done 'expansion-pressure free'-- so, no rawl plugs/dowels.
+When mounting into natural stone masonry or brick, keep a 20 cm distance from all edges to prevent cracking.
+For more information, refer to our manual on 'drilling work for climbing aids'.
+Even in the range of 25 – 40 cm spacing on such walls, mounting should be done expansion-pressure free ~ so, no rawl plugs/dowels.
 Use composite mortar instead.

-Sound barriers at the edge of motorways are prime candidates for greening.
+Sound walls at the edge of motorways are prime candidates for greening.
 Climbing plants make the unsightly presence of these walls more bearable in the urban landscape.
-When all factors-- a rapid wall growth coverage, evergreen vegetation growth, minimal maintenance, low water requirement, inexpensive or no climbing aid-- cannot be reconciled, priorities must be set.
+When all factors ~ a rapid wall growth coverage, evergreen vegetation growth, minimal maintenance, low water requirement, inexpensive or no climbing aid ~ cannot be reconciled, priorities must be set.
 The planting then complies with these factors.
 There are even scientific studies and long-term experiments on the greening of sound barriers.
 Please note the information under supporting walls, as well as dry stone walls and gabion.